 A cardioversion is a medical procedure used to convert an irregular heart rhythm (atrial fibrillation or atrial flutter) back to your heart’s normal rhythm (sinus rhythm).
 A cardioversion helps restore a normal heartbeat through a noninvasive procedure.
-You are first made comfortable using a small amount of sedation, and then an external defibrillator is used to pass a synchronized amount of energy through two pads (or paddles) across your chest.
+We make our patients comfortable using a small amount of sedation.
+Then, we use an external defibrillator to pass a synchronized amount of energy through two pads (or paddles) across your chest.

-Although ablation is generally more effective long term than a cardioversion, physicians may recommend a cardioversion as first line treatment given the overall safety of a cardioversion.
+Although ablation is generally more effective long term than a cardioversion, physicians may recommend a cardioversion as first-line treatment given the overall safety of a cardioversion.
 If your cardioversion doesn’t help control your atrial fibrillation or atrial flutter, then ablation is a more effective option long term as an alternative procedure.
 Dr. Ahuja will discuss the risks and benefits of cardioversion versus ablation for your specific type of atrial fibrillation or atrial flutter.

 Cardioversion, while regarded as a generally safe procedure, comes with some associated risks.
 These risks include:

 In addition to these more severe risks, cardioversion might not be effective.
 Unfortunately, it does not always fix the issue of an irregular heartbeat.
 In cases where cardioversion is unsuccessful, we would suggest a special medication or the installation of a pacemaker to treat the condition.